-On macOS 10.8 and later, the first time you launch SpamSieve it will ask for permission to access your contacts.
+The first time you use SpamSieve to filter messages, it will ask for permission to access your contacts.
 You can change the access setting by opening System Preferences, going to the Security & Privacy pane, clicking on the Privacy tab, clicking on Contacts in the list, and checking or unchecking SpamSieve.app.
 (Please note that the applications in the list are not sorted alphabetically.)